The Best Knee Brace for Meniscus Tears

 When is Levitation the Best Knee Brace for Meniscus Tears?

 Uni-compartment offloaders may not be effective if both of your menisci are torn.
-They also may not be useful if you have degenerative meniscus tears and osteoarthritis in multiple compartments of the knee – which is the case in 65% of osteoarthritis patients .
+They also may not be useful if you have degenerative meniscus tears and osteoarthritis in multiple compartments of the knee – which is the case in over half of osteoarthritis patients .
 In these cases, the best knee brace for meniscus tears will be one that unloads all three compartments of the knee at once.
 This will reduce the risk of further cartilage damage throughout the knee joint.
 The only knee brace with this capability is a tri-compartment unloader like Spring Loaded’s Levitation knee brace.

 Equipped with a patented bionic hinge, Levitation absorbs pressure and assists with leg extension.
 As a result, Levitation can protect the meniscus from the forces exerted by bodyweight and the quadriceps.